Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Results

-Furthermore, a time-frequency analysis using a Gabor transform (Fig.~\ref{fig3}d) shows that the maximum intensity of the H3 in HOPG driven by a single-color 2 $\mu$m pulse occurs approximately 25~fs before the field maximum ($t = 0$).
+Furthermore, a time-frequency analysis using a Gabor transform (Fig.~\ref{fig3}d) shows that the maximum intensity of the H3 in HOPG driven by a single-color 2 $\mu$m pulse occurs before the field maximum ($t = 0$).
+In the 1D model this advance is approximately 25~fs, while in the 2D (graphene) model it is on the order of 10~fs, in agreement with a 3D (HOPG) model (see Supplementary Information).
+We note that there is a disagreement between these simulations on the exact prediction for the shift, none of which perfectly match with the experiment.
+However, the fact that all of these levels of theory get the correct trend is strong evidence that they indeed capture the essential physics.
 A complementary Gabor transform of the harmonic emission driven by $\omega_0$–$2\omega_0$ two-color pulses at various time delays (see Fig.~S8 in the Supplementary Information) demonstrates that the $2\omega_0$ field primarily acts as a probe, sampling the harmonic emission originating from the single-color $\omega_0$ excitation.
 This is in contrast to wide-band gap semiconductors where the non-depletion approximation is valid and interband polarization is largely unaffected by intraband population.
-In our case, the absence of a band gap in HOPG leads to substantial carrier excitation around the Dirac cone and strongly modifies the interband contribution to HHG.
-Consequently, intraband population dynamics play a critical role in shaping the overall HHG process in gapless Dirac materials such as HOPG.
-One can also expect to see a strong saturation effect in wide-bandgap semiconductor HHG as long as the pump intensity is sufficiently large.
+In our case, the absence of a band gap in HOPG leads to substantial carrier excitation around the Dirac cone and strongly modifies the interband contribution to NPHG.
+Consequently, intraband population dynamics play a critical role in shaping the overall NPHG process in gapless Dirac materials such as HOPG.
+One can also expect to see a strong saturation effect in wide-bandgap semiconductor NPHG and HHG as long as the laser intensity is sufficiently large.
 However, the low damage threshold of these materials prevents a clear observation of this effect in gapped solids.
-Nonetheless, our simulations confirm that the harmonic emission time shifts significantly earlier even in ZnO when its band gap is artificially reduced in simulations to a nearly gapless regime, as shown in Fig.~S9 of the Supplementary Information.
+Nonetheless, our simulations confirm that the harmonic emission time shifts significantly earlier than even in ZnO when its band gap is artificially reduced in simulations to a nearly gapless regime, as shown in Fig.~S9 of the Supplementary Information.